IBM/ibmz-accelerated-for-tensorflow/README.md

 If problems are encountered when training a model, please `export NNPA_DEVICES=0` then try training your model.

-Some of TensorFlow applications will train models.
+Some of the samples provided in this documentation, or your own TensorFlow applications, will train models.
 Generally, training should work with the IBM Z Accelerated for TensorFlow container.
 However, our testing efforts have focused more on inferencing.
 Problems may arise during training.

 If you have any issues training models, you can disable the IBM Integrated Accelerator for AI optimizations for training by setting the following